Zelda Fichandler: Life and career

 Zelda Fichandler came from a family that emigrated from Russia when she was an infant.
 Her father, Harry Diamond, was a brilliant scientist who created the proximity fuse.
 Zelda pursued sciences until the day she spilled hydrochloric acid down her shirt and burned herself; she decided to pursue acting instead.

 At age 4, she moved from the Boston area to Washington, D.C., when her father accepted a job at the National Bureau of Standards.
 Aged 8, she performed as Helga in Helga and the White Peacock at the Rose Robison Cowen’s Studio for Children's Theatre.

 In 1950, Zelda Diamond's husband, Thomas C. Fichandler (August 9, 1915 – March 16, 1997), and Edward Mangum, a professor of theater at George Washington University and Zelda's teacher, cofounded the Arena Stage theatre in Washington.
 It was the city's first integrated theater: she hired actors and performers regardless of race or color, a dramatic move during the segregated 1950s.

 Arena Stage was first located at the Hippodrome, a tiny former art-film cinema at Ninth Street and New York Avenue NW.
 The company’s first production was Oliver Goldsmith’s eighteenth-century comedy “She Stoops to Conquer”.
 Her plays became influential: The Great White Hope (1967), Indians (1969), Moonchildren (1971), Tintypes (1979).
-As the company’s audience grea, the theatre moved to "The Old Vat Theatre" which the company created in an abandoned distillery on the Potomac riverside.
+As the company’s audience grew, the theatre moved to "The Old Vat Theatre" which the company created in an abandoned distillery on the Potomac riverside.
 In 1961, the company commissioned a purpose-built theater complex on Maine Avenue SW, designed by Harry Weese, designer of Washington, D.C.'s Metro system.
 An addition was made in 1972.

 Zelda Fichandler served as Arena's artistic director until her retirement at the end of the 1990–91 season.
 During that time, Arena Stage became known as one of America's premier regional theatres.
 In 1961, she was directed Howard Sackler’s interracial drama “The Great White Hope,” which starred then-newcomers James Earl Jones and Jane Alexander.
 It was the first play to start as a regional theatre production, then transfer to Broadway.
 The Broadway performance won the Tony Award and the Pulitzer Prize for drama.
 The Arena Theatre Company in 1976 also won the Tony for Outstanding Regional Theatre.
 In 1973, the Arena became the first regional theatre chosen by the U.S. Department of State to perform in the Soviet Union.
 She showed her production of Inherit the Wind, a play beginning with a man who is thrown into jail for teaching evolution.

 Fichandler directed numerous plays at Arena Stage including Death of a Salesman, Uncle Vanya, A Doll's House and Six Characters in Search of an Author.
 Several of her Arena Stage productions toured internationally, including Inherit the Wind and The Crucible.